cp-roth/Roth-ML-project/products/README.md

 The folders inside this folder contain all the products of this project.

 The `manuscript` folder contains the peer-reviewable manuscript in progress.

-The `supplement` folder includes all supplemental files.
+It also includes a subfolder 'supplement', with supplemental materials not included in the final manuscript.

 The `slides` folder includes slides created for an oral presentations.
+As of now, there are no slides in this folder.